What is XHTML? (click any heading below to return here)

 Avoid markup for font and color changes, underlining, bolding, italicizing

-Marking up the content means placing your written material into XHTML containers that describe its structure.
+Marking up the content means placing your written material into HTML containers that describe its structure.
 Headings, paragraphs, quotations, sample code, lists, and so on are the familiar structures we have on our pages.
 For example:

-<h3>What is XHTML content?</h3><p>Marking up the content means placing your
+Marking up the content means placing your

-<em>structure</em>.
 Headings, paragraphs, quotations,

 sample code, lists, and so on are the familiar